dhxnuvagman/dhxnuvagman/README.md

-- 👋 Hi, I’m @dhxnuvagman
+- 👋 Hi, I’m @dhxnuvagman.
-- 👀 I’m interested in ...coding!
+- 👀 I’m new to github.
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning frontend.
-- 📫 reach me on instagram:dhxnu_vagman

 <!---
 dhxnuvagman/dhxnuvagman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.